 Many statistical gene prediction algorithms rely on statistical features in protein-coding regions, such as biases in codon usage.
 We can enter the frequency of occurrence of each codon within a given sequence into a 64-element codon usage array, as in table 6.1.
 The codon usage arrays for coding regions are different than the codon usage arrays for non-coding regions, enabling one to use them for gene prediction.
 For example, in human genes codons CGC and AGG code for the same amino acid (Arg) but have very different frequencies: CGC is 12 times more likely to be used in genes than AGG (table 6.1).
 Therefore, an ORF that "prefers" CGC over AGG while coding for Arg is a likely candidate gene.
-One can use a likelihood ratio approach to compute the conditional probabilities of the DNA sequence in a window, under the hypothesis that the window contains a coding sequence, and under the hypothesis that the window contains a noncoding sequence.
+One can use a likelihood ratio approach22 to compute the conditional probabilities of the DNA sequence in a window, under the hypothesis that the window contains a noncoding sequence.
 If we slide this window along the genomic DNA sequence (and calculate the likelihood

-22. The likelihood ratio technique allows one to test the applicability of two distinct hypotheses; when the likelihood ratio is large, the first hypothesis is more likely to be true than the second one.
+^{22.} The likelihood ratio technique allows one to test the applicability of two distinct hypotheses; when the likelihood ratio is large, the first hypothesis is more likely to be true than the second one.